220328-Java-Full-Stack-AWS/Curriculum-Notes/notes/misc/revature-training.md

 # Labs
 From time to time I will assign labs for your practice.
 Labs are **not required**, but are probably the best way to learn the topics in our curriculum.
 I encourage you explore the labs as much as possible.
 They will be designed to elucidate concepts and prepare you for projects and assignments.
 I encourage you to collaborate on labs with your fellow associates.
 If you like to code (which I hope everyone here does) I would hope you find these educational and fun.

-# Assignments
-Assignments, unlike labs, **are required**.
-I expect these to be turned in (pushed) to the correct repository in our github orginization on time by everyone.
-I expect everyone's work **to be their own**.
-These will be graded, but the grades are for you and I to benchmark your skill and progress.

 # Projects
-There will be a total of 4 projects you will all work on.
-We will start with Project 0, or P0, in week 1.
-P1, P2, and P3 will all be group projects.
-I will provide a document with very explicit requirements for P0-P2, and the CoE team will provide detailed requirements for the capstone project, P3.
+There will be a total of 3 projects you will all work on.
+We will start with Project 1, or P1, in week 1.
+P2, and P3 will be group projects.
+We will provide a explicit requirements for P1-P3.
+P1 is solo, P2 is groups of about 5, and P3 is one big group.
 Each project will be acompanied by a showcase, where everyone shows off their work.
 P3 will be a big presentation involving everyone, and there may be hundreds of attendees from Revature and beyond to see your work.

 # Panels
 Some time after week 8 you will be required to take "panels".
 Named for the style of the exam, a panel of experts would ask you technical and interview questions to test your knowlege and readiness for real interviews.
 Recently the panels have taken a new form, an online assessment.
 This represents the final exam, you'll learn more as the time approaches.